floschuetze/Validity/README.md

 It is possible to specify your own regression function and pass it to the “validity” function.
 It is important that your custom function has as output the estimated values based on the custom regression for y.

-The default regression function is a simple OLS regression.
+The following regression function is the default simple OLS regression used in the function “validity”.

 ``` r
 reg<-function(y, X) {